maolro/raldamain/en/rules/ranks/Bloodlines/air bloodline.md

 Increase your WIS by 1.

 <u>Elemental form:</u> As a full-round action you surround yourself with a powerful wind which gives you the appearance of a titanic air elemental.
 While in elemental form you are constantly surrounded by a Wall of wind and the strength of all winds in a 20-foot area centered on will increase by 2 to a maximum of 5.
-If you do not have Awaken the storm you will gain a bonus to all attack and defense rolls equal to the wind strength in a 10-foot area.
+In addition, whenever you hit a target with a physical attack you will push it 1d6 x 5 feet.
+If you do not have [Awaken the storm](https://raldamain.com/en/rules/ranks/Elemental%20magic/air%20magic.html#rank-iii) you will gain a bonus to all attack and defense rolls equal to the wind strength in a 10-foot area.
 Elemental form will last a number of rounds equal to your rank + 1 or until you lose concentration on it.